thought-machine/please/docs/codelabs/go_intro.md

 )

 # Indirect modules are referenced internally, so we don't have to name them if we don't want to.
 They can still be
-# referece by the following build label naming convention: ///third_party/go/github.com_owner_repo//package.
+# referenced by the following build label naming convention: ///third_party/go/github.com_owner_repo//package.
 #
 # NB: Any slashes in the module name will be replaced by _
 go_repo(module="github.com/davecgh/go-spew", version="v1.1.1")